joshmorgan1000/UTKH/THEORY.md

   <img src="src/ohnollms.png" style="max-width:100%; height:auto;" alt="technophobia">
 </div>

 The irony is, a language model did not (nor could it, in their current state) write such a publication.
-Several were used for brainstorming, proofreading, and thouroughly fact-checked.
+Several were used for brainstorming, proofreading, and thoroughly fact-checked.
 I only merely tried to contribute my expertise into how to channel and utilize this unstoppable revolution to your field of study.
-I'm not sure why you would imagine that I would go out of my way to help you any further than I already have... but I suppose it does follow the rest of the irriationallities.
+I'm not sure why you would imagine that I would go out of my way to help you any further than I already have... but I suppose it does follow the rest of the irrationalities.

 <div style="width:100%; height:auto; text-align:center;">
   <img src="src/techno-phobia.png" style="max-width:100%; height:auto;" alt="help-me-help-you">
 </div>

-I'm sure that for at least the next 6 months or so, you'll be engaged by more psychphants pining at the opportunity to assist you in your obligations.
+I'm sure that for at least the next 6 months or so, you'll be engaged by more sycophants pining at the opportunity to assist you in your obligations.
 I would really like to help more if it wouldn't be detrimental to me at this point.

 **Overall, I shall forever wear your welcome wreath as a badge of honor.**